BayuAngora/bayuangora.github.io/content/quote/eighth-quote.md

 layout: single
 ---

-This is my eighth blog.
+This is my eighth quote.